EzraBrand/chavrutai-app/README.md

 # ChavrutAI

-ChavrutAI is an interactive tool for studying Jewish texts with AI-assisted insights.
-The application provides access to traditional texts along with AI-generated analysis, explanations, and collaborative learning features.
+ChavrutAI will be an interactive tool for studying Talmud with AI-assisted tools.

+The application will provides access to traditional Talmud texts along with additional curated AI-generated overviews, background, summmaries, and collaborative learning features.

 ## Project Overview

 ChavrutAI brings the traditional Jewish learning partnership ("chavruta") into the digital age by combining ancient texts with modern AI technology.
-This application enables users to:
+This application will enable users to:

-- Access and navigate Jewish texts
+- Access and navigate Talmud in an optiized way.
-- Receive AI-assisted analysis and explanations
+- Receive AI-assisted overview, summaries, tables, and visualizations
-- Save insights and annotations
 - Engage in a virtual chavruta experience

 ## Tech Stack (Coming Soon)